husseinaluie/FlowSieve/METHODS.md

 This is because it would be difficult to load balance, particularly with non-sharp spectral kernels, where different filter scales would require very different amounts of time / work.
 Accounting for this would be non-trivial and, unless there were a large number of filter scales, not practical or efficient.

+If parallelization across filter scales is truly desired, the simplest way would simply be to produce multiple executables and run them separately.

 ### OpenMP

 The horizontal (lat/lon) loops are threaded (openmp) in `for` loops.